-This report documents the archived version of the NGTDM that was used to produce the natural gas forecasts presented in the Annual Energy Outlook 2009, (DOE/EIA-0383(2009)).
+This report documents the archived version of the NGTDM that was used to produce the natural gas forecasts presented in the Annual Energy Outlook 2010, (DOE/EIA-0383(2010).
 The purpose of this report is to provide a reference document for model analysts, users, and the public that defines the objectives of the model, describes its basic approach, and provides detail on the methodology employed.

 The model documentation is updated annually to reflect significant model methodology and software changes that take place as the model develops.
-The next version of the documentation is planned to be released in the first quarter of 2010.
+Significant formatting changes and updates were implemented in this version of the documentation by Margaret Leddy.
+The next version of the documentation is planned to be released in the first quarter of 2011.